The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Arthur Hiller.
 Perf.
 Ali MacGraw, Ryan O’Neal, John Marley, Ray Milland.
 Paramount, 1970.

-Synopsis: A Harvard law student and jock (O’Neal) falls in love with a Radcliffe music major (MacGraw).
+Synopsis: A Harvard law student and jock (Ryan O’Neal) falls in love with a Radcliffe music major (Ali MacGraw).
 They first meet at the Radcliffe library, where MacGraw works as a library assistant.

 Role Call: Ali MacGraw as Jenny Cavalleri—Spirited Young Girl